-Consistent with our review objection ective, we a ilso evaluated the work performed by the Committee ch artered by the University.
-The Committee had concluded that had violated established (b)(6),(b)(7) controls for purchase card trans actions on a number of other (C) occasions.
-The Committee also found that purchased (b)(6),(b)(7) items that were unauthorized, ha (C) were not supported by sufficien Committee reported that had (b)(6),(b)(7) records for two months in 2000 (C) disputed items. (b)(6), William State Comment of the Comment (h)(e) (h)(7) (C) (b)(6),(b)(7) (C) Based on an examination of the work perfe ormed by the (-/ Committee, we determined that could be relied upon.
-Our concexamination of the draft report, which the report was based, and review team that supported the carrived at the same conclusions lusion was reviews of l interviews Committee the working papers on of key members of the s efforts.
-In general, we In addition to the general control l weakness ses cited in this report, the Committee provided the Lah over 8,400 transactions includin - Control of the Contro (b)(6),(b)(7) that required additional r The state of the s (C) Laboratory reviewed the transact examined by the University's ch all 67 transactions related specif were (b)(6),(b)(7) allowable.
-Our test work indica (C) adequately addressed the transaction The state of the s
+Consistent with our review of performed by the Committee Committee had concluded th had violated of established (b)(6),(b)(7) controls for purchase card tr occasions.
+The Committee a also found that urchased (b)(6),(b)(7) items that were unauthorized were not supported by suffic l, had unclear business purp oses, or (C) Committee reported that had not reconciled pure hase card (b)(6),(b)(7) records for two months in 20 disputed items. (b)(6),(b)(7) (b)(6),(b)(7) (C) (C)

+Based on an examination of the work performed by the Committee, we determined that the review was comprehensive and could be relied upon.
+Our conclusion was based on an examination of the draft report, reviews of the working papers on which the report was based, and interviews of key members of the review team that supported the Committee's efforts.
+In general, we arrived at the same conclusions as the Committee.

+In addition to the general control weaknesses cited in this report, the Committee provided the Laboratory with 5 lists containing over 8,400 transactions including 67 transactions made by (b)(6),(b)(7) that required additional review and disposition.
+The Laboratory reviewed the transactions - an effort that was later examined by the University's chief auditor - and determined that all 67 transactions related specifically to were (b)(6),(b)(7) allowable.
+Our test work indicated that the Laboratory had adequately addressed the transactions highlighted by the